Tamimjabr/watcherscommunity-api/README.md

  ### way 2

- By running the following command because I already specified script for this commands in package.json:
+ By running the following command because I already specified script for these commands in package.json:
  ```javascript=
 npm run newman
  ```